manifold-systems/manifold/manifold-core-parent/manifold/README.md

 The core framework plugs directly into the Java compiler via the [Javac plugin API](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.compiler/com/sun/source/util/Plugin.html) as a universal *type* adapter to allow for a direct and seamless supply of types and features otherwise inaccessible to Java's type system.
-As such the Manifold core framework provide's a foundation and plugin SPI to dynamically resolve type names and produce corresponding Java sources, and to more generally augment Java's type system.
+As such the Manifold core framework provides a foundation and plugin SPI to dynamically resolve type names and produce corresponding Java sources, and to more generally augment Java's type system.
 Such a plugin is called a *type manifold* and implements the `ITypeManifold` SPI.